Iowa Domestic Abuse & Sexual Abuse Funds

 These programs include, but are not limited to:

 - Sexual abuse and rape crisis centers,

 - Survivors of homicide and other violent crime, comprehensive programs and;

 - Other community-based victim coalitions

-Funding is for funds to support domestic abuse comprehensive, sexual abuse comprehensive and survivors of homicide and other violent crime programs to provide services to victims implementing the new model of services as outlined in Iowa’s Strategic Funding & Service Plan.
+Funding is intended to support domestic abuse comprehensive, sexual abuse comprehensive, survivors of homicide and other violent crime programs to provide services to victims implementing the new model of services as outlined in Iowa’s Strategic Funding & Service Plan.
 Funds are equitably distributed to Iowa’s urban and rural areas based on a formula.

 - Personnel (salary/benefits) to support advocates who provide direct services to respond to the physical and emotional needs of victims of crime, as well as to supervise individuals providing direct services and to carry out other program needs.